suhaasbadada/jimmy_johns/README.md

 - **Web-Based Search Tool**: Enter a zip code, address, or area of interest to quickly view contamination data and health risks associated with that region.
 - **Health Risk Analysis**: Review the risk analysis and download reports showing correlations between toxic chemicals and health outcomes.

-## Contributing

-We welcome contributions!
-If you'd like to contribute to the project, please fork the repository, create a new branch, and submit a pull request.
-Ensure your changes are well-documented and tested.

 ## Datasets Used
 ### State Cleanup Data
 This dataset contains information about chemical spills across various counties in Indiana, providing details on the location and nature of each spill.